 #54 How are you feeling?
 Write it down.

-#56 Each morning, write down ten ideas a day.
-It can have an incredibly positive effect on your life (thanks to James Altucher for this concept).
+#56 Each morning, write down ten ideas a day about anything at all.
+They don't even have to be good.
+It can have an incredibly positive effect on your life (thanks to James Altucher for this idea).

 #57 Give someone else a boost - browse our Livestream and congratulate someone on their progress or write a nice comment.